zahara-Rahmanchy/Adoption-server/readMe.md

 ### Description & Features

-    - The Pet Adoption System:PetPals is an application which helps adoption process of animals.
+    - The Pet Adoption System:PawFectMatch is an application which helps adoption process of animals.
 It connects users to potential adopters.
 Users can store pet informations and also can request for pet adoption.

     - Users can register using name,email and password.